 At the beginning of 2020, the Friends of Tower Hamlets Cemetery Park were awarded a National Lottery Heritage Fund grant to create our first Conservation Management Plan and better celebrate heritage across the historic Cemetery Park.
 This grant spanned over the course of 2 years and enabled us to expand our offer of heritage activities and training and engage more people in our amazing history as well as work towards better conserving both our natural and cultural heritage.
 The project was also supported by The Pilgrim Trust who awarded us an additional £10,000 to help pay for surveys and site studies that helped us to better understand our history and our potential for the future.
 It was also supported by the Garfield Weston Foundation.

 The Conservation Management Plan, was completed in December 2022 after two years of hard work and has helped us to better understand and conserve our history, the biodiversity of our site and the things our community love best about Tower Hamlets Cemetery Park.
 This plan has involved huge input from our community, our stakeholders and from heritage and biodiversity professionals.

 You can download a copy of our plan (in 2 parts) here.

 - Understand why the Cemetery Park matters and to whom

 - Understand what is happening to our heritage and what most needs preserving

 - Understand what the key issues are that will affect the Cemetery Park over the coming years

 - Plan conservation and restoration works for the future

 - Improve public access

-To find out more about the Conservation Management Plan, or to express an interest in becoming a stakeholder or volunteer for the project, please contact our Heritage Officer, Claire, on firstname.lastname@example.org.
+For any further information, please contact our Heritage Officer, Claire, on firstname.lastname@example.org.
 You can also find copies of our invitation to tender and our project brief below on our heritage blog.